AlcoholRehabHelp Logo

 Better Help Logo

-• Listing people, places, ideas, and situations that trigger positive or negative feelings for you (some items might appear more than once).
+• Listing people, places, ideas, and situations that trigger positive or negative feelings (some items might appear more than once)

-• Remembering that no matter how many times you compile this list in your mind, it is not complete until it is in a tangible, hard copy format.
+• Remembering that no matter how many times you think about this list in your mind, it’s not complete until it’s in a tangible, hard copy format

-Remember, nearly everyone who completes this step has things they believe are too terrible to include on the list.
-Include them anyway.
-Otherwise, your list is incomplete, and you're not being honest.
+Nearly everyone who completes this step has things they believe are too terrible to include on the list.
+But include them anyway.
+Otherwise, your list is incomplete, and you’re not being honest.

 Questions to Keep in Mind While Following Step 4 of AA